Skullview (1995-present) is a Power Metal band from Chicago, Illinois, USA.

-On the southern shores of Lake Michigan amidst the haze and pollution of the Indiana steel mills, coke ovens and blast furnaces, Skullview was plotting a Heavy Metal assault to tackle what they saw to be the destruction of American Heavy Metal, that being Scandinavian Black Metal, Rap, Hip Hop and the like.
+n the southern shores of Lake Michigan amidst the haze and pollution of the Indiana steel mills, coke ovens and blast furnaces, Skullview was plotting a heavy metal assault to tackle what they saw to be the destruction of American heavy metal, that being Scandinavian black metal, Rap, Hip Hop and the like.

 Formed by drummer Joe Garavalia and guitarist Dean Tavernier, their self-titled 1996 debut was simply hard, driving and head banging Metal.
 Guitarist Dave Hillegonds and Peter Clemens (bass) added to the arsenal of weapons this band would wield, but their biggest asset was the acquisition of "Earthquake" Quinby Lewis, who's voice harped back to the days of Halford and Dickinson.

 Their next offerings, Kings Of The Universe (1999) and Legends Of Valor (2000), boasted Manowar styled cover art with an Iron Maiden, Jag Panzer and Iced Earth musical style and equally fanciful lyrics.
 It delivered exactly as advertised, hard hitting traditional heavy metal, leaving little question of its sincerity with tracks like Blast Furnace amongst their repertoire.